 – Minimum of 10,000 visits per month (it’s easy to build a blog with 3,000 visits/month, since we are looking to save time, we need a good visitors base).

-- Minimum of 50% of visits coming from search engines (we don’t want to have boosted traffic from social media since those readers don’t stay long on your site, don’t click on ads, don’t comment and don’t register to any of your RSS feeds).
+– Ideally have at least 50% of visits coming from search engines (we don’t want to have boosted traffic from social media since those readers don’t stay long on your site, don’t click on ads, don’t comment and don’t register to any of your RSS feeds).

-- Minimum of 300 RSS readers (just to make sure you have a community following you).
+– Should have at least 500 RSS readers or 1,000 e-mail subscribers (just to make sure you have a community following you).

 – Must not be a Page Rank 0.
 PR0 websites means that Google doesn’t like them.
 While I don’t give very much weight to PR, I just want to make sure it’s not 0 because I don’t want my blogs to be penalized by the search engine.

 – Must be under monetized.
-While I am not the biggest pro in monetization, I like to find blogs that are under monetized according to my knowledge.
+I like to find blogs that are under monetized according to my knowledge.
 It gives me confidence that I will be able to get my investment returns faster than 24 months.

 Before putting a number on a website, I like to look in-depth at the different sources of income.
-I don’t like blogs that are dependant on just one source of income (commonly Adsense or Text links).
-This makes the business risk greater than well diversified income sources.
+I don’t like blogs that are dependent on just one source of income (commonly Adsense or Text links).
+A strong blogging business has multiple sources of income.

 The more diversified the sources of income, the more I will be willing to give 24 to 36 months of income (since you can really consider it as a business and not a small sideline).

 You can have additional weight if you have been monetizing your blog for several months.
-If you can show an uptrend for more than 6 months, you can definitely talk about potential future growth.
-If not, I think the word potential is overrated in the internet world.
-Everybody talks about “potential” but nobody develops it because “they don’t have the time”… right!
+If you can show an uptrend for more than six months, you can definitely talk about potential future growth.
+Blogging businesses are created one compound growth rate at a time.

 There are a few particulars to look at before buying a website.
 This is more looking towards what you are looking for and what you want to buy as a blog.
 You can look at the following points before you start shopping: